seanbreckenridge/browserexport/README.md

   - locates and backs up browser history by copying the underlying database files to some directory you specify
   - can identify and parse the resulting sqlite files into some common schema

-This doesn't aim to offer a way to 'restore' your history, it just denormalizes and merges your history from backed up databases so its all available under some common format:
+This doesn't aim to offer a way to 'restore' your history (see [#16](https://github.com/seanbreckenridge/browserexport/issues/16) for discussion), it just denormalizes and merges your history from backed up databases so its all available under some common format:

 ```
 Visit:
   url: the url
   dt: datetime (when you went to this page)
   metadata:
-    title: the stored <title> for this page
+    title: the <title> for this page
-    description: description <meta description> tag, if stored
+    description: the <meta description> tag from this page
     preview_image: 'main image' for this page, often opengraph/favicon
     duration: how long you were on this page
 ```